A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Methods

 \textbf{Polymer Property Prediction.} Polymer property prediction is a typical representation-learning task that aims to learn informative polymer embeddings and map them to the corresponding property values through supervised learning.
-As illustrated in Section~\ref{sec: pretraining}, conformation-centric generative pretraining has enabled PolyConFM to model polymer structures accurately, thereby yielding high-quality and structure-aware polymer embeddings.
-Therefore, we employ a multi-layer perceptron (MLP) layer as the polymer modeling module, and finetune PolyConFM with it to perform this task.
+As illustrated in Section~\ref{sec: pretraining}, conformation-centric generative pretraining has enabled PolyConFM to accurately model polymer structures, yielding high-quality and structure-aware polymer embeddings.
+Therefore, we directly employ a simple multi-layer perceptron (MLP) layer as the polymer modeling module, and finetune PolyConFM with it to perform this task.

-In particular, as illustrated in Figure~\ref{fig: overview}d, we first employ PolyConFM to generate the corresponding conformation for each polymer and further add this generated polymer conformation to the input to obtain the corresponding global polymer embedding for downstream property prediction.
-During finetuning, since all public polymer property datasets are formulated as regression, we learn the model by minimizing the mean squared error (MSE) loss, i.e.,
+In particular, as illustrated in Figure~\ref{fig: overview}d, we first employ PolyConFM to generate each polymer's conformation, from which we then derive the corresponding global polymer embedding to serve as input for the polymer modeling module.
+During finetuning, since public polymer property datasets are all formulated as regression, we learn the model by minimizing the mean squared error (MSE) loss, i.e.,